Iterative Collaborative Filtering for Sparse Matrix Estimation: Introduction

 The primary contribution of this work is an analysis of an iterative collaborative filtering algorithm in the sparse regime.
 We consider the setting of a latent variable model where the matrix $F = [F(u,v)]$ can be described by a latent function $f$ evaluated over latent variables associated to the coordinates.
 In particular, we assume that $F(u, v) = f(\theta_u, \theta_v)$ where $f$ is a piece-wise Lipschitz function, and $\theta_u, \theta_v \in [0,1]$ are coordinate latent variables sampled uniformly at random.
 Details of the model are described in Section \ref{sec:model}.

 As the main result of this work, we establish that with high probability the max entry-wise error associated with the resulting estimate converges to $0$ as long as the latent function $f$ when regarded as an integral operator has finite spectrum with constant rank $r$ and $p = \Omega(n^{-1 + \kappa})$ for $\kappa > 0$.
 In addition, if we have knowledge of the spectrum, the algorithm can be improved so that the max entry-wise error of the estimate converges to zero as long as $p = \Omega(n^{-1} \ln^{1 + \kappa} n)$ for any $\kappa > 0$.
 We also establish robustness of our result with respect to the low rank requirement of $f$.
 In particular, we provide a robust version of our result that holds when $f$ has $\eps$-approximate rank $r$, i.e. there exists a rank $r$ function that approximates $f$ within $\eps$ with respect to the $\ell_\infty$ norm.
 We establish it by arguing that if all the observed entries are perturbed arbitrarily or adversarially within $\eps$, then the algorithm estimates for each entry are perturbed by at most $O(\max(\sqrt{\eps}, \eps))$.
 The efficacy of the proposed algorithm with respect to arbitrary noise is an interesting result on its own.

-Algorithmically and methodically, our work builds on \cite{AbbeSandon15a, AbbeSandon15b, AbbeSandon16}, which estimates clusters of the stochastic block model by computing distances from local neighborhoods around vertices.
-We improve upon their algorithm and analysis to provide bound on the maximum of entry-wise estimation error for the general latent variable model with finite spectrum, which includes a larger class of generative models such as mixed membership stochastic block models, while their work focuses on the stochastic block model with non-overlapping communities.
+Algorithmically and methodologically, our work builds on \cite{AbbeSandon15a, AbbeSandon15b, AbbeSandon16}, which estimates clusters of the stochastic block model by computing distances from local neighborhoods around vertices.
+We improve upon their algorithm and analysis to provide bounds on the maximum entrywise estimation error for the general latent variable model with finite spectrum.
+This includes a larger class of generative models such as mixed membership stochastic block models, in contrast to their work which focuses on the stochastic block model with non-overlapping communities.
 We note that the algorithm considered in this work, uses the knowledge of which entries are observed and which are not, in line with the literature on matrix estimation.
 In the setting of clustering cf. \cite{AbbeSandon15a, AbbeSandon15b, AbbeSandon16}, such a knowledge is absent from the purview of the algorithm.